hapax/hapax.github.io/assets/maximal.md

 ---

-Einstein's famous insight
+This smells very similar to the statement that length does not depend on where we place our measuring sticks.

-A
+We can mathematise accordingly!

-Instead of two measuring sticks at right angles, a measuring system consisting of a single ruler and a clock.
+Instead of two measuring sticks at right angles, we'll measure length in a single direction with a ruler and duration with a clock, attached to the ruler.

-This leads to measurements of $\Delta x$ (on the ruler) and $\Delta t$ (on the clock).
+Let's call the measurements of length and duration $(\Delta x, \Delta t)$.

 Recall that length is unchanged by rotation, and in particular, rotation of rulers.
 Similarly, if Einstein's proposal is true, the speed of light is